 - Health tracking software.
 If your senior loved one has a computer or a mobile device, they should be aware of the wealth of software and apps available to help monitor their health, remind them of medications, and even track their nutritional needs, empowering them to take charge of their own wellness.
 It’s a branch of technology that’s invaluable for caregivers, too.

 - Wireless internet.
 Most of the technologies on this list wouldn’t be possible without wireless internet.
 If you want your senior parent to take full advantage of these devices, make sure their residence is internet-ready.
 Even nursing homes are using wireless internet technology to make it easier for residents and care providers to communicate quickly.

 - Smartphones.
 Cell phones are becoming more senior-friendly, with models that have larger buttons and readouts, as well as photo speed dialing and voice recognition to make usage easier.
 Not only are cell phones crucial to helping seniors stay connected with friends and family, they may also help perform critical safety functions like providing medication reminders and GPS locations.

 - Wireless home monitoring.
-Home monitoring systems that employ sensor devices can be, literally, lifesavers for those seniors who live alone, either at home or in assisted living.
+Home monitoring and medical alert systems like Medical Guardian, can employ sensor devices that can be, literally, lifesavers for those seniors who live alone, either at home or in assisted living.
 They can detect emergencies such as falls, report unusual behavior, and even track vital signs—without intruding on privacy.

 - GPS.
 If you’ve got a senior loved one who is concerned about getting lost, or who has dementia and occasionally wanders, GPS technology can immediately alert caregivers to their location if they leave their comfort zone.
 There are separate GPS trackers that attach to the wrist or clothing, as well as smartphone GPS apps.